 Skin: A newly-transformed vampire has a sickly, pale-yellow skin tone that fades to a ghastly bluish color over the next few days as its circulation slows.
 Over a matter of years, the skin becomes more and more translucent as its fat and water stores shrink away, revealing a fine network of veins underneath.

 Nails: Both fingernails and toenails thicken and grow at a more than doubled rate.
 To prevent tension on their nail beds, vampires will generally keep their nails within a centimeter in length, and also quite jagged or pointed to help them grab victims and injure opponents.

 Hair: Hair growth slows down substantially in order to feed the accelerated nails.
 Not only that, once a follicle reaches its terminal length and falls out, each regrowth will become smaller and lighter until it's gone for good.
 Within ten years of transformation, a vampire's entire epidermis will be completely bald, with not even a hint of peach fuzz.

-Muscles/Connective Tissue: About 90% of vampire muscles are of the fast-twitch variety (compared to 50% for the average human).
+Muscles/Connective Tissue: About 90% of vampiric muscles are of the fast-twitch variety (compared to 50% for the average human).
 This brand of musculature enables short bursts of maximal force, ideal when hunting prey.
-However, unlike typical fast-twitch muscles, vampire muscles are highly resistant to fatigue, thanks to a drastic increase in mitochondria.
+However, unlike typical fast-twitch muscles, vampiric muscles are highly resistant to fatigue, thanks to a drastic increase in myoglobin and mitochondria.
 Ligaments and tendons thicken in response to the workload imposed upon them by the muscles.